LumaPictures/dbdump/README.md

 # dbdump

-Set of command line tools for synchronizing changes made to MySQL tables with auto-updating TIMESTAMP columns.
-Doesn't need to track any synchronization state, and assumes timestamps are reliable enough.
+dbdump is a lightweight unidirectional MySQL data synchronization tool that consists of two parts:

+1. `dbd_server` - a web server that monitors changes in a source database
+2. `dbd_puller` - a command-line tool to pull the changes reported by `dbd_server`, updating a target database

+The way it works is very simple: Any tables with an auto-updating TIMESTAMP column can be synchronized.
+Since making a change to a row with this type of column (almost) always ensures that the timestamp is updated when one or more columns changed, we can use it as sliding time window to determine how far behind the destination database tables are.

-## Running the web server (that sends changes)
+## dbd_server - Starting the change monitoring web server

-Use the `dbd_server` command line tool:
+To run the web server on the source database, use the `dbd_server` command line tool:

     usage: dbd_puller [-h] -sh HOST_OR_IP [-sP PORT] [-su USERNAME] [-sp PASSWORD] -sd DATABASE -dh HOST_OR_IP [-dP PORT] -du USERNAME